Building a Mobile Chat App Using Realm – Data Architecture

 A Trigger handles the complexity of maintaining consistency between the

 Chatstercollections/objects.
 The iOS app doesn't need any additional logic.

 An alternate solution would have been to implement and call Functions to fetch the required subset of

 Userdata and to search usernames.
 The functions approach would remove the data duplication, but it would add extra latency and wouldn't work when the device is offline.

 This is how the iOS app opens a Chatster Realm:

 ChatsterRealm when the user logs in and don't close it until the user logs out.

-The Realm sync rules to determine whether a user can open a synced read or read/write Realm of User objects are even more straightforward.
+The Sync rules to determine whether a user can open a synced read or read/write Realm of User objects are even more straightforward.

 It's always possible to open a synced

 ChatsterRealm for reads: